Zakaria Moumni: Torture incident

 Later the Moroccan state sued Moumni and the other plaintiffs in a Paris court for libel.
 Despite several credible reports, including by the US Department of State, which point to the use of torture and arbitrary detention in Morocco.
 Additionally Morocco has been several times identified as the location of a CIA Black site where Moroccan services tortured foreign terrorism suspects allegedly at the request of the US.

-Mohand Laenser, Morocco's minister of the Interior between 2012 and October 2013, has denied having met or even knowing Moumni while he was minister.